Friday, October 3, 2025

 Understanding Fibonacci Retracement

-Fibonacci Retracement is a popular technical analysis tool based on the key numbers identified by the mathematician Leonardo Fibonacci.
-In trading, it is used to identify potential support and resistance levels where a price reversal (a retracement or pullback) might occur after a significant market move.
+Fibonacci Retracement is one of the most widely used tools in technical analysis.
+It is based on the mathematical ratios discovered by Leonardo Fibonacci.
+In trading, this tool helps identify potential support and resistance levels where a price reversal (retracement or pullback) may occur after a strong market move.

 Defining the Market Trend

-Before applying any Fibonacci tool, a trader must first define the primary **market trend**.
-The trend is simply the general direction in which the market or asset price is moving.
-Fibonacci analysis is most effective when anticipating a temporary movement against this primary trend.
+Before applying any Fibonacci tool, traders must first define the overall market trend.
+The trend represents the general direction in which the price is moving — either up or down.
+Fibonacci analysis is most effective when used to anticipate a temporary movement against this main trend, allowing traders to spot potential reversal points.

 Fibonacci Retracement Concepts